Keith Vaz

-Nigel Keith Anthony Standish Vaz (born 26 November 1956) is a British Labour Party politician who served as the Member of Parliament (MP) for Leicester East for 32 years, from 1987 to 2019.
-He was the British Parliament's longest-serving British Asian MP.
+Nigel Keith Anthony Standish Vaz (born 26 November 1956) is a British politician who served as the Labour Party Member of Parliament (MP) for Leicester East for 32 years, from 1987 to 2019.
+He is the UK Parliament's longest-serving British Asian MP.

 Vaz served as the Minister for Europe between October 1999 and June 2001.
 He was appointed a member of the Privy Council in June 2006.
-He was Chairman of the Home Affairs Select Committee from July 2007, but resigned from this role on 6 September 2016 after the Sunday Mirror revealed he had engaged in unprotected sexual activity with male prostitutes and had said he would pay for cocaine if they wished to use it.
+He was Chairman of the Home Affairs Select Committee from July 2007, but resigned from this role on 6 September 2016 after the Sunday Mirror revealed he had engaged in unprotected sexual activity with male sex workers and had said he would pay for cocaine if they wished to use it.

 At the end of October 2016, Vaz was appointed to the Justice Select Committee; a parliamentary vote to block his appointment was defeated.
-On 10 November 2019, he said in a statement that he was retiring from Parliament and would not be standing for re-election at the general election the following month.
+On 10 November 2019, he said in a statement he would not be standing for re-election at the general election the following month.

+He stood in the 2024 United Kingdom general election in Leicester East for the One Leicester party.
+He was consequently expelled from the Labour Party.
+He failed in his election bid, finishing fifth with 3,681 votes.

 Early and personal life

 Keith Vaz was born in the British crown colony of Aden, on 26 November 1956, to Anthony Xavier and Merlyn Verona Vaz.
-The Vaz family hailed from Goa, now an Indian state, which accounts for his Goan-Portuguese surname.
+The Vaz family hailed from Goa (then part of Portuguese India), now an Indian state, which accounts for his Goan-Portuguese surname.
 Vaz is a distant relative of Saint Joseph Vaz, a 17th-century missionary.
 He moved to England with his family in 1965, settling in Twickenham.

 His father, previously a correspondent for The Times of India, worked in the airline industry, while his mother held jobs both as a teacher and simultaneously part-time in Marks & Spencer.
 Vaz's father took his own life when Vaz was 14.
 Merlyn Vaz moved to Leicester when her son was selected as prospective parliamentary candidate for the Leicester East constituency.
 She was elected to Leicester City Council as a Labour councillor and served on the council for 14 years.

 While in Aden, Vaz was educated at St Joseph's Convent.
-In England, he attended Latymer Upper School, Hammersmith, followed by Gonville and Caius College, Cambridge, where he read Law.
+In England, he attended Latymer Upper School, Hammersmith, followed by Gonville and Caius College, Cambridge, where he read law.
 He graduated from Cambridge University with a BA first-class Honours degree (1979), later promoted to MA (1987).

-Vaz has two sisters, Valerie (b.
-1954), who has been the MP for Walsall South since 2010, and Penny McConnell, who is a solicitor.
+Vaz has two sisters, Valerie (born 1954), who has been the MP for Walsall South since 2010, and Penny McConnell, who is a solicitor.
 He lives in London with his wife, Maria Fernandes, and their two children, a son and a daughter.